tabareCapitan/tabarecapitan.github.io/docs/openScience.md

 ### Projects

-In addition to my efforts to make my own work transparent, I've also joined a few larger projects that aim to study generalizability and replicability of research in social sciences.
+In addition to my efforts to make my own work transparent and accesible, I've also joined a few larger projects that aim to study generalizability and replicability of research in social sciences.
 You can find the outcomes of these projects [here](https://www.tabarecapitan.com/morePapers/).

 ---